0v0katai/C.Basic/doc-cg/ReadmeCG_EN.txt

-﻿Please look at this site that made by Krtyski.(e-Gadget administrator) https://egadget2.web.fc2.com/CBasic/Interpreter/CBasic_interpreter.html This site and following text is translated by Krtyski(e-Gadget administrator) & Lephenixnoir(Planet-Casio administrator).
+Please look at this site that made by Krtyski.(e-Gadget administrator) https://egadget2.web.fc2.com/CBasic/Interpreter/CBasic_interpreter.html This site and following text is translated by Krtyski(e-Gadget administrator) & Lephenixnoir(Planet-Casio administrator).
 Thanks very much for your support.